 Dr. Lionel Abrams, the foremost pioneer of artificial intelligence in the galaxy was commissioned handsomely by the Union of Human Affairs to develop a robotics program for the Union’s military.
 Though Abrams was not personally invested in the military’s endeavors, he simply could not pass up the opportunity to have access to a virtually unlimited amount of resources to fund his research.
 Abrams had recently become renowned throughout the galaxy for his Human Emotion Simulation (HES) demo, a system that gave androids true consciousness.
 The Union was impressed by his genius and saw an opportunity to create an android-based military, as well as establish Crux Asteria as a strategic base of operations.

-With the backing of the Union, Abrams knew he would achieve the breakthroughs in real artificial consciousness he knew were possible – and he succeeded.
+With the backing of the Union, Abrams knew he could achieve the breakthroughs in real artificial consciousness he knew were possible – and he succeeded.
 Decades of research and development had passed since the first HES demo and the result was the creation of an android race.
 Citizens, military leaders, personal assistants and all types of android designs were developed.
 The Union was overwhelmed by the success of the Surge initiative.
-Abrams had become a bit of celebrity, especially among the Androids themselves.
-Some even viewed him as a god, but he rejected that label whenever it was brought up.
+Abrams became a bit of a celebrity, especially among the Androids themselves.
+Some even referred to him as god-like, but he rejected that label whenever it was brought up.

 Meanwhile, the mysterious Anyx virus began spreading through Crux Asteria.
 It manifested itself in the form of a troubling opportunity.
 An operative named Sellex approached Alzerid and Voz with a request.
 Sellex explained that the Anyx had secretly amassed an army and that an inevitable insurrection was already set in motion.
 Sellex requested an alliance with the Surge in exterminating the human population and letting the Surge take their rightful place as the rulers of the colony.
 Voz detested the idea and refused, but Alzerid was willing to listen.
 Voz demanded that no humans be harmed if the Surge were to have any involvement in such a scheme.
 Alzerid rationalized that if the Surge instead helped the humans evacuate it may save more lives regardless of what the Surge do.
 Sellex accepted the terms.

 Voz forced Dr. Abrams to evacuate before the fighting even started.
 Abrams alerted the Union, but the humans just weren’t prepared for the Anyx’s attack.
-The war was disastrous, but the casualties were far lower thanks in part the Surge’s evacuation effort.
-The Union still considered the Surge to be traitors for not helping them fight back against the Anyx.
+The war was disastrous, but the casualties were far lower thanks in part to the Surge’s evacuation effort.
+Nearly all humans viewed the incident as a coerced mutiny and the Union still consider the Surge to be traitors for not helping them fight back against the Anyx.